Acacia pulchella: Distribution

-It is found in the Perth, Peel, South West, Great Southern and southern parts of the Wheatbelt and Mid West where it is commonly situated in swamps, low-lying areas and near creeks and rivers.
+It is found in the Perth, Peel, South West, Great Southern, and southern parts of the Wheatbelt and Mid West, where it is commonly situated in swamps, low-lying areas, and near creeks and rivers.
 The range of the plant extends from around Geraldton in the north down to near Esperance in the east and to coastal areas in the west and south.
 Geraldton to Esperance.
-A single population has also been recorded in South Australia in Creek Conservation Park.
+A single population in Creek Conservation ParkPark has also been recorded in South Australia.

 Ecology

 Recent research suggests that A. pulchella may in some circumstances suppress the plant pathogen Phytophthora cinnamomi.

 Uses

 This prickly shrub is useful as a screen to inhibit animal and human access to areas.